AdemG1/ademgashi.github.io/_pages/about.md

   <h2>Research Overview</h2>
   <div class="welcome">
-    <p>I am a PhD student in Neuroscience at the University of Geneva, studying how vascular and metabolic health modify changes in brain structure and cognitive function across the adult lifespan.
-My research integrates longitudinal MRI, cognitive assessments, and biological markers — including blood-based and genetic indicators of vascular health, lifestyle and environmental factors — to characterize individual aging.</p>
+    <p>Adem Gashi is a PhD candidate in Neuroscience at the University of Geneva, studying how vascular and metabolic health shape changes in brain structure and cognitive function across the adult lifespan.
+His research combines longitudinal MRI, cognitive assessments, and biological markers, including blood-based and genetic indicators of vascular health, alongside lifestyle and environmental factors, to characterize how individuals age.</p>
   </div>

   <h2>Research Themes</h2>